Transcript (education): Synonyms

 A transcript is sometimes referred to as a marksheet, marklist or report card.

 In the United States, a transcript is also called Cumulative Record File (CRF), permanent record, or simply record.

 In the European ECTS system, transcripts are called Transcript of Records (ToR).

 United States

-In United States education, a transcript is a copy of a student's permanent academic record, which usually means all courses taken, all grades received, all honors received and degrees conferred to a student from the first day of school to the current school year.
+In United States education, a transcript is a copy of a student's permanent academic record, which usually means all courses taken, all grades received, all honors received and degrees conferred to a student from the first day of school to the current school year for high school, college and university.
 A transcript may also contain the student’s rank in class and the accreditation of the institution issuing the transcript.